Azure/AzureStack-QuickStart-Templates/office-2016-servers/README.md

 2. Download additional files like ISO as called out for the individual products
 3. Create Storage Account, Blob Container with access set to blob
 4. Upload the content from the artifacts folder
-5. Deploy the Templates in the following order: AD, WAP, CA, S2D, Exchange 2016, SQL 2017, Skype, ADFS
+5. Deploy the Templates in the following order: AD, WAP, CA, S2D, Exchange 2016, SQL 2017, SharePoint 2016, Skype for Business 2015, ADFS

 ### Deploy automated via PowerShell
 1. Download artifacts and content